-Apple Pay is a secure way to store credit card information using an iPhone 6 or iPhone 6 Plus for use in apps like OpenTable and in stores like Macy’s.
+Apple Pay is a secure way to store credit card information using at least an iPhone 6 in apps like OpenTable and in stores like Macy’s.
 Learn about it here: http://www.apple.com/apple-pay

-When will Apple Pay be available to consumers?
+When did Apple Pay become available to consumers?

 Who will be able to use Apple Pay in apps?

-Guests must have an iPhone 6 or iPhone 6 Plus with iOS 8.1 and higher.
+Guests must have an iPhone 6 or newer with iOS 8.1 or higher.
 (Apple Pay is also compatible with iPad Air 2 and iPad Mini 3, but OpenTable does not currently offer payments via iPad.)
-Apple Pay is not currently compatible with other devices or versions of iOS.
+Apple Pay is not compatible with older devices or older versions of iOS.